It’s the city of soaring spires and heavenly choirs.

 Oxford’s connection with Lewis Carroll, who taught mathematics at Christ Church College, is celebrated at Alice’s Shop.
 An original 19th century sweet shop, it contains enough Wonderland memorabilia to satisfy the most ardent fan.

 At the end of the day, choose a drinking spot that fits your mood.
-Drop in for a pint at the Eagle and Child, the snug 17th century pub where ‘Inklings’ J R R Tolkein and C S Lewis would meet to plot their stories of Narnia and Middle Earth.
+Drop in for a pint at the Eagle and Child — the snug 17th century pub where Inklings J R R Tolkein and C S Lewis would meet to plot their stories of Narnia and Middle Earth.
+The Oxford Wine Café in Jericho offers a more contemporary vibe.
+Alternatively, for a truly local experience, ramble across the ancient grazing lands of Port Meadow and sip a drink by the river at The Trout Inn.

-Do you have any tips for top things to do in Oxford?
+Do you have any tips to add to our Oxford travel guide?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock